hgroover/papergeek-designs/outdoor/quad-x600/README.md

    tray matching the orientation of the GPS module and the shell.
 The shell has a direction arrow on top, and a hole for the arm switch in the back.
 5. Slide 4 of the smaller upper spacers onto the shell legs.
 6. All wires for the Pixhawk top need to go through the Pixhawk top retainer piece.
-They can be connected at this time.
+They should all be connected at this time.
 7. Slide the Pixhawk top onto the shell legs, noting the orientation (indicated by an arrow on the bottom of the top piece).